LorraineA8/PreDia/README.md

 For **backend**, **notebooks**, and **environment variables** for the full web stack, clone [T2DM_Risk_Prediction_Tool](https://github.com/RUGOGAMUNOELA/T2DM_Risk_Prediction_Tool) and follow `docs/RUN_INSTRUCTIONS.md` and `docs/RUN_REACT_APP.md`.

 ---

+## Social Impact and SDG Alignment

+PreDia contributes to earlier identification of individuals at risk of Type 2 Diabetes Mellitus and supports preventive healthcare interventions.

+Expected benefits include:

+- Reduced diabetes-related complications.
+- Improved referral and follow-up rates.
+- Standardized screening practices.
+- Better community awareness of diabetes risk factors.

+The project aligns with:

+- **SDG 3:** Good Health and Well-being
+- **SDG 9:** Industry, Innovation and Infrastructure
+- **SDG 10:** Reduced Inequalities

+Early detection and intervention have the potential to contribute significant long-term healthcare cost savings while improving quality of life for vulnerable populations.

 ## Licence, attribution, and disclaimer